rick-r/marriage-figaro-norway/captions.md

 prenderà il mio partito,
 e Figaro così fia mio marito.

-    Anyway, if we get Susanna to refuse Almaviva's advances.
-    He'll get angry, call the wedding off, and then Figaro will be mine.
-Oh yes, he will.

     If Susanna refuses Almaviva,
     He'll derail the wedding,
     then Figaro will be mine!